1. The last time a law was passed regulating the personal care industry in the United States was in 1938 (yes that is almost 100 years ago!).

 2. The laws in the US do not provide the Food and Drug Administration (FDA) with the power to ask cosmetic companies for safety data or to issue recalls of cosmetics found to be unsafe.
-In other words, the FDA really has no power to regulate the skincare industry at all, which means that you really can’t trust “FDA approved” products.
+In other words, the FDA really has no power to regulate the skincare industry, which means that you really can’t trust “FDA approved” products.

 8. There are no regulations for using the terms “natural,” “organic,” or “botanical” on product labels.